elvinatombender222/pushy/README.md

 ## 🔧 Features

-- Grouped notifications by type (e.g. `weather`, `system`, `status`)
+- Grouped notifications by type (e.g. weather, system, status)
-- Archive system with one-click toggling between **Active** and **Archive**
+- Archive system with one-click toggle between Active and Archive
-- Optional presence indicator using `.flg` files
+- Optional presence indicator via .flg file (e.g. on_the_road.flg)
-- Fully client-side — no server-side code required
+- Lightweight, responsive frontend (HTML/CSS/JS)
+- Minimal backend: basic PHP scripts only (no database or frameworks)
+- Self-hosted and private by design — ideal for use with Tailscale
 - Tasker integration for mobile audio or automation triggers
 - Toast alerts for group changes and interactions
-- Clean UI with themeable color and image support
+- Clean UI with customizable color and image support
-- Simple JSON POST API to create notifications
+- Simple JSON POST API for creating notifications
 - Group-based organization (e.g., "heartbeat", "media", "download")
-- Archive view toggle
-- Presence indicator (based on `.flg` file)
-- Lightweight, responsive HTML/CSS/JS stack
-- Optional Tasker-based audio notification system

 ---